What does Cop26 stand for?

 This year is the 26th iteration of the annual climate summit

-Cop26 will finally commence in Glasgow, Scotland, at the end of October, a year on from its postponement because of the coronavirus pandemic.
+Cop26 has finally begun in Glasgow, Scotland, a year on from its postponement because of the coronavirus pandemic.

 What is Cop26?